dakshces/funding-resources/README.md

 of this may not accurate.
 Since we didn't have permission for the repository, we forked it and worked on that.
 This is a quick breakdown of the commands that we ran.
-(Note: text between underscores, such as `"_branch_name_"`, are just place holders for text that should be specific to the task that you are working on)
+(Note: text between underscores, such as "`_branch_name_`", are just place holders for text that should be specific to the task that you are working on)

 BEFORE YOU START CODING